 Another thing that can cause issues is if you’re copying content to the drive and directly into the content location.
 In such a situation, when the content copy first starts, the Plex Media Server scanner can note the change and then wait 60s.
 If nothing else has changed at that point, it will perform a library scan.

 However, if your content is copying and takes longer than a minute, then it’s possible for a situation to occur where the scan occurs before the copy finishes (and thus the content is not ready/available for the scan).
-Subsequent scans would not actually look in the directory because it doesn’t appear that the directory changed at all.
+Subsequent scans would not actually look in the directory because it doesn’t appear that the directory changed since the previous scan.

 The easy solution for that is to not copy the content directly to your content location on the drive.
 Instead, copy it to another, temporary or “staging” location/folder on the drive first and then when the copying is completed, move it into the standard content location.